secretsciencelab/secretcampfire/DEVELOPERS.md

           ]
         }
       ```
-    - the `style_url` field in the feed provides CSS to render:
+    - the `style_url` field in the feed provides custom CSS to render:
       - infinite-scroll viewer for entire feed
       - single-post page
   - `/post/<id>`